rubensolozabal/BinPacking_Neural_Combinatorial_Optimization/README.md

-# BinPacking_Neural_Combinational_Optimization
+# BinPacking_Neural_Combinatorial_Optimization
-Bin Packing Problem using Neural Combinational Optimization.
+Bin Packing Problem using Neural Combinatorial Optimization.

 This Tensorflow model tackles Bin-Packing Problem using Reinforcement Learning.
 It trains multi-stacked LSTM cells to perform an RNN agent able to embed information from the environment and variable size sequences batched form the whole combinational input space.